daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 sudo apt install libcurl4-openssl-dev libssl-dev libxml2-dev
 ```

-We will install the key R packages needed for the start of our program now:
+Next, install the key R packages needed for the start of MDS program,
+by typing the following into the R terminal in RStudio:

 ```
 install.packages(c('tidyverse', 'tinytex', 'blogdown', 'xaringan', 'renv'))